api3dao/old-api3-docs/docs/beacon/v0.1/introduction/hackathon.md

      e.g. `eth_usd`
    - `chain` - the name of the chain, e.g. `ropsten`

-However, using the services API is not required to create a beacon reader application.
-You can whitelist a beacon reader smart contract manually.
+However, using the services API is not required to create a Beacon reader application.
+You can whitelist a Beacon reader smart contract manually.
 You can also get the `beaconId` from
-[beacon IDs docs section](../reference/beacon-ids.md) and an address of the `RrpBeaconServer` from the
+[Beacon IDs docs section](../reference/beacon-ids.md) and an address of the `RrpBeaconServer` from the
 [Contract Addresses docs section](../reference/contract-addresses.md).